NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 {% include 'guide-contents.njk' %}

-To find a patient quickly, follow these steps.
+To record a vaccination, first select the 'Find a patient' link in the header.

+You can search for a patient 3 different ways: by NHS number, by demographics or by searching local records.

-## By NHS number
+## NHS number search

 The easiest way to find a matching result is to enter the patient’s 10-digit NHS number.
 For example, 485 777 3456.